ARMmbed/mbed-os/features/nfc/doc/nfc_design.md

 ```

 Additionally the type of NFC tag (1 to 5) which is being emulated can be recovered.
+Type 4 can be implemented on top of two technologies, therefore it is separated into type 4a and type 4b.

 ```cpp
 bool is_iso7816_supported();